petomalina/site/posts/you_build_it_you_run_it.md

 ## Wrapping up

 It was tough for me to realize that internal engineering teams such as platforms don't primarily have value when built around shiny new technology but around dull, well-defined standards.
-Exploration of technologies must still be part of the team, and we must deeply consider the value we bring with the new technology.
+Exploration of technologies must still be part of the team tho, but we must deeply consider the value we bring with the new technology.

 I still find the idea of teams building and running everything end-to-end intriguing and want to follow it until its breakpoint.
 But I also know that the concept has its limits, and we can easily get sidetracked by the idea of perfection. **Ultimately, we must accept that some things will never be worth making perfect.**